-- Introduction to reactions, formula and equations, types of reactions including reactions of acids - Light and sound energy, wave motion and the EMR spectrum, basic circuits
+- Introduction to reactions, formula and equations, types of reactions including reactions of acids - Light and sound energy, wave motion and the EMR spectrum, basic circuits.

-In addition, students will study Biological Science 1 in Semester 1 or 2 of Year 9 or Semester 1 of Year 10.
+In addition, students will study Biological Science 1 in Semester 1 or 2 of Year 9.
 This may be determined by other timetabling considerations.
-It is recommended that Biological Science 1 is studied in Year 9.
-In Biological Science 1, students study systems in living organisms (including gas exchange systems and transport systems) and ecosystems.